harshit012/Web_Services_Framework/README.md

 **11. @InjectRequestParameter("gender")**

-   This annotation is same as RequestParameter annotation but unlike it applied on class properties.
-It simply work similar as RequestParameter but benefit of using this            annotation was that if some data is arriving through query string and more than one service required that same data then instead of using applying RequestParameter annotation    on each services user can use InjectRequestParameter on that field, which is accessible to all services.
+   This annotation is same as RequestParameter annotation, but unlike it is applied on class properties.
+It works same as RequestParameter.
+The benefit of using this            annotation is that, If some data is arriving through query string & more than one service of a particular class requires that data then instead of applying RequestParameter annotation, The  user can apply InjectRequestParameter annotation on that declared field, which is accessible to all services.

  Example:-
 ```